Back to Projects

 Personas Keep Scope Tight

-When scope creep threatened, returning to Timmy, Peter, and Lisa helped us say no to features that didn't serve real needs.
+When scope creep threatened, returning to Peter, Lisa, and Timmy helped us say no to features that didn't serve real needs.

 If We Continued...